leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/preparing-for-my-associate-cloud-engineer-journey.md

 PREFIX_LENGTH = a subnet mask size in bits.
 If the primary IPv4 range is 10.1.2.0/24, you can supply 20 to reduce the subnet mask to 20 bits, which changes the primary IPv4 range to 10.1.2.0/20.
 For valid ranges, see IPv4 subnet ranges.

+### Monitoring and logging
+As an Associate Cloud Engineer, tasks include:
+- Creating Cloud Monitoring alerts based on resource metrics
+- Creating and ingesting Cloud Monitoring custom metrics (e.g., from applications or logs)
+- Configuring log sinks to export logs to external systems (e.g., on-premises or BigQuery)
+- Configuring logs routers
+- Viewing and filtering logs in Cloud Logging
+- Viewing specific log message details in Cloud Logging
+- Using cloud diagnostics to research an application issue (e.g., viewing Cloud Trace data)
+- Viewing Google Cloud status

+Performance monitoring is another important aspect of managing the day-to-day operations of your cloud solutions.
+The majority of the products we review in this topic come from the Cloud Operations Suite.

+Cloud Monitoring allows you to build charts based on metrics you specify.
+You can also look at logs associated with resources from the dashboard.
+You could use this to monitor messages being posted to your pubsub topic for the transportation management app.

+Custom metrics allow you to define metrics descriptors for things you want to keep track of that aren’t included in standard metrics.

+Cloud Logging allows you to log any timestamped data in logs you define and manage.
+There are a myriad of options for where you can save your logs and how to route them.
+There is also an interface provided to query your logs.

+Cloud Observability has several tools that will help you with performance issues.
+Error Reporting, Cloud Trace, and Cloud Profiler all help you figure out what might be causing latency and performance issues in your apps.

+**Cloud operations custom alerts**
+Custom alerts:
+1. What: Conditions
+    - state of a resource;
+    - Metric;
+    - Threshold
+1. How: Notification channels
+    - Who is notified;
+    - How are they notified;
+    - What documentation do you need to provide them

+In Cloud Monitoring you implement alerts by defining alert policies.
+An alerting policy specifies what you want to be alerted on and how you want to be notified.

+The “what” is made of conditions that describe the state of a resource, or groups of resources, that cause you to take action.

+The “how” is provided by notification channels, where you specify who is notified when the condition of the alerting policy is met.

+Conditions are made of a monitored resource, a metric for that resource, and the threshold where the condition is met.
+An alerting policy can have up to 6 conditions.
+In an alerting policy with 1 condition, when that condition is met, an incident is created.
+For an alerting policy, you specify how those conditions are combined.

+**Question 10: Configure a Google Cloud Operations custom alert: specify conditions, send optional notifications, and reference documentation.**

+You are tasked with monitoring the system’s resources so you can react quickly to any problems.
+You want to ensure the CPU usage of each of your Compute Engine instances in us-central1 remains below 60%.
+You want an incident created if it exceeds this value for 5 minutes.
+You need to configure the proper alerting policy for this scenario.
+What should you do?
+- Choose resource type of VM instance and metric of CPU utilization, condition trigger all time series violates, condition is above, threshold is .60 for 5 minutes.
+Incorrect.
+The trigger should be “each of your instances”, not “all of your instances.”
+- Choose resource type of VM instance, and metric of CPU utilization, condition trigger if any time series violates, condition is below, threshold is .60 for 5 minutes.
+Incorrect.
+The alert policy should record an incident when the CPU utilization exceeds a certain amount.
+The condition for this statement is below that, so it is wrong.
+- **Choose resource type of VM instance and metric of CPU utilization, condition trigger if any time series violates, condition is above, threshold is .60 for 5 minutes.** Correct!
+All the values of this statement match the scenario.

 ### Documentation to review:
 Managing Compute Engine Resources
 - [Create archive and standard disk snapshots](!https://cloud.google.com/compute/docs/disks/create-snapshots#listing-snapshots)